 Because there’s no guarantee that you will win any money with a prize-linked savings account, you may want to consider these other savings options that can offer a more guaranteed return.

 • Certificate of deposit.
-A certificate of deposit (CD) has a minimum deposit requirement.
+A certificate of deposit (CD) generally has a minimum deposit requirement.
 It also has a set timeframe during which you can’t withdraw your money from the CD without having to pay a penalty fee.
-Usually, CDs have higher interest rates than both savings accounts and money market accounts.
+CDs may have higher interest rates than both savings accounts and money market accounts.

 The Takeaway